rsr-at-mindtwin/2024Masks/README.md

 	2024-08-30 The father talks to the cops and Dr. Mordecai Lemming is a kook 2024-09-06 Rebecca, Silas, M'kwane
-	2024-09-20 An Innocent Man, Millie is kidnapped, and the Harlem Hellfighters 2024-09-27 Spying on the JuJu House
+	2024-09-20 An Innocent Man, Millie is kidnapped, and the Harlem Hellfighters 2024-09-27 Spying on the Ju-Ju House
-	2024-10-04 Silas is very, very dangerous, meeting the Lawyer and Publisher, funeral 2024-10-04 The JuJu house is dangerous
+	2024-10-04 Silas is very, very dangerous, meeting the Lawyer and Publisher, funeral 2024-10-04 The Ju-Ju house is dangerous
-	2024-10-04 There's an altar in the basement and it's got a clock and a Millie 2024-10-25 Erica Carlyle is afraid of being murdered by cultists and doesn't like her brother's former girlfriend 2024-11-01 Teddy murders Silas and mass murder and cultstravaganza at the JuJu house, it all burns 2024-11-08 Meeting Professor Cowles and his daughter Eva 2024-11-15 Studying while enjoying life at sea - is that Larkin - Father finishes him 2024-11-22 Meeting our man Mickey at the Scoop
+	2024-10-04 There's an altar in the basement and it's got a clock and a Millie 2024-10-25 Erica Carlyle is afraid of being murdered by cultists and doesn't like her brother's former girlfriend 2024-11-01 Teddy murders Silas and mass murder and cultstravaganza at the Ju-Ju house, it all burns 2024-11-08 Meeting Professor Cowles and his daughter Eva 2024-11-15 Studying while enjoying life at sea - is that Larkin - Father finishes him 2024-11-22 Meeting our man Mickey at the Scoop